History of HBO: Warner Bros. Discovery ownership (2021–present)

 On May 8, 2025, CNBC's David Faber reported that WBD was "moving towards" the possibility of divesting its Global Linear Networks division as an independent company, following the lead of NBCUniversal's planned Versant spin-off.
 WBD confirmed the plans on June 9, 2025, announcing an intent to split into separate, publicly traded "Streaming & Studios" and "Global Networks" companies by mid-2026, which will be led by Zaslav and Gunnar Wiedenfels respectively; the "Global Networks" company would largely consist of WBD's legacy linear television and broadcast operations, including cable networks such as CNN and Discovery, the U.S. TNT Sports operations, its free-to-air networks in Europe, and Discovery+.
 Zaslav stated that "by operating as two distinct and optimized companies in the future, we are empowering these iconic brands with the sharper focus and strategic flexibility they need to compete most effectively in today’s evolving media landscape."

+On December 5, 2025, Netflix announced that it would acquire the streaming and studio assets of Warner Bros.
+Discovery for $72 billion.
+The deal would contain HBO and HBO Max, alongside the Warner Bros. film, video game and television studios, and DC Entertainment/DC Comics.
+The company's linear networks and Discovery+, will be excluded from the deal, and would be spun off into a separate publicly traded company.
+Paramount Skydance would later launch a (now rejected) hostile takeover bid for the entirety of WBD three days later for an enterprise value of $108.4 billion.

+On February 26, 2026, Paramount Skydance emerged as the winner of Warner Bros Discovery, following Netflix's exit of the deal, which was announced by David Zaslav.
+Unlike the Netflix deal, the Paramount Skydance deal would include the rest of the company's linear networks.